Undergraduate policies

 Concurrent degrees

 The structure of a student’s academic program is customized to meet degree requirements for both programs of study.
 Students are encouraged to meet with an academic advisor from each degree to establish a feasible program of study and to start the concurrent degree approval process.
-If a student is adding a concurrent major outside of the college, the university approval process must be completed for both Watts College of Public Service and Community Solutions and the college of the other major.
+If a student is adding a concurrent major from outside the college, the university approval process must be completed for both Watts College of Public Service and Community Solutions and the college of the other major.

 Reinstatement/readmission

 Students seeking reinstatement after disqualification should contact Watts College of Public Service and Community Solutions student services office regarding procedures and guidance for returning to good standing.
 When reinstatement includes readmission, application must be made through the ASU readmission process.
 All academic disciplinary action is the function of the Watts College of Public Service and Community Solutions student services office under the direction of the dean of the college.
-Students having academic problems should contact Watts Advising at 602-496-1658 or the college's academic advising page.
+Students who are having academic problems should contact Watts Advising at 602-496-1658 or the college's academic advising page.